 The multivar_name entry appears only in the MODEMultivarConfig_default file.
-This option is used only when the multivar option is enabled, and only when all multivar_intensity_flag values are FALSE.
+This option is used only when the multivar option is enabled, and only when multivar_intensity_compare_fcst and multivar_intensity_compare_obs are empty.
 It can be thought of as an identifier for the multivariate super object.
 It shows up in output files names and content.
 It can be set separately for forecasts and observations or as a common value for both.